pbek/QOwnNotes/README.md

 - older versions of your notes can be restored from your ownCloud server (install [QOwnNotesAPI](https://github.com/pbek/qownnotesapi) on your server)
 - trashed notes can be restored from your ownCloud server (install [QOwnNotesAPI](https://github.com/pbek/qownnotesapi) on your server)
 - sub-string searching of notes is possible and search results are highlighted in the notes
-- application can be operated with keyboard shortcuts.
+- application can be operated with customizable keyboard shortcuts
 - external changes of note files are watched (notes or note list are reloaded)
 - differences between current note and externally changed note are showed in a dialog
 - markdown highlighting of notes and a markdown preview mode